 On December 31, 2020, the Company eliminated the role of Chairman Emeritus and terminated the employment agreement with Mr. Steve DeAngelo (the "Termination").
-Pursuant to the terms of the Termination, Mr. DeAngelo is eligible to receive severance payments in the form of salary and certain related benefits, plus payment by the Company of agreed upon expenses incurred by Mr. DeAngelo prior to Termination.
-Payments related to the Termination will become due over a period of 24 months from the Termination.
+Pursuant to the terms of the Termination, upon execution of a separation agreement with the Company, Mr. DeAngelo will be eligible to receive severance payments in the form of salary and certain related benefits, plus payment by the Company of agreed upon expenses incurred by Mr. DeAngelo prior to Termination.
+Payments related to the Termination will become due over a period of 24 months from the date of execution of the separation agreement.